nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **How to intepret the each command's format**:

-You should follow the following convention for each command's format:
+We will follow the following convention for each command's format:

 `COMMAND_WORD PARAMETERS [OPTIONAL_PARAMETERS]`, e.g. `add -n NAME [-p PROTEIN] [-f FATS] [-c CARBS] [-d DATE]`.